Kristian-Tan/Kristian-HTTP-Client/README.md

 ## Dependency
 - PHP: minimum version 5.3, curl or file_get_contents
 - For automated tests only: composer, git, unzip
+- The goal of this project is to be of maximum compatibility with php of any version
+- PHP 5.3 minimum above is only assumed because it's the lowest php version this library has been tested against, if its known to be compatible with lower version, please report so I can update the above information

 ## Usage
 ```php